About the course textbook fee

 - Will the text follow universally accessible design principles?
 Can the resource be printed?
 Will the resource be ADA compliant?

-- Will you require support from colleagues at the Libraries or iTAC (e.g., to identify or compile resources, consult on copyright or accessibility issues)?
+- Will you require support from colleagues at the Libraries, the Student Access Center, and/or iTAC (e.g., to identify or compile resources, consult on copyright, or support with accessibility issues)?

 - What semester do you plan to use or start using the open or alternative resource?